tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/update-synonym-map.md

 Content-Type: application/json
 api-key: [admin key]
 ```
  The **api-version** is required.
 The current version is `2019-05-06`.
-See [API versions in Azure Search](https://docs.microsoft.com/azure/search/search-api-versions) for details.
+See [API versions in Azure Cognitive Search](https://docs.microsoft.com/azure/search/search-api-versions) for details.

 ### Request Headers
   The following table describes the required and optional request headers.